CJMoshy/Botify/README.md

-# Discord Bot with Gemini AI
+# Botify - Discord and LLMs

-## Introduction
+## What is this?

-This Discord bot is powered by Discord.js and integrated with Google's Gemini AI.
-The bot is designed to enhance your Discord server experience by providing various features and interactions powered by Gemini AI's natural language processing capabilities.
+This is a simple Discord bot powered by Discord.js and integrated with Google's Gemini AI.
+The bot is designed to enhance your Discord server experience by providing a pipeline to interact with a LLM in your discord server.
+When set up properly, you can expect to be able to interact with an LLM through a channel in your server

-## Features

-- **Natural Language Understanding**: Utilizes Gemini AI to understand and respond to natural language queries and commands from users.
-- **Interactive Responses**: Engages users with interactive responses tailored to their inquiries and commands.
-- **Rich Embeds**: Generates rich embeds to display information and results in an appealing and organized format.

 ## Setup